 Secondly, Council has also considered affordability through the distribution of the rates to different sectors of the community.
 This involves careful consideration of how the Council's costs are to be divided given that ratepayers do not all pay the same.
 The distribution of the rates requirement is determined through our Revenue and Financing Policy and rating system both of which have been reviewed as part of our process of developing the LTP.
 Following these reviews, we have made some minor changes to our rating system as summarised below.
-Our Revenue and Financing Policy is available later in this chapter or on the Council website.
+Our Revenue and Financing Policy is available on the Council website.

-- Additional funding of \$150,000 has been included in the Tourism and Marketing budget.
-This has been funded \$50,000 funded from the Harbour Fund and the remaining \$100,000 funded by the targeted district growth rate applying the existing methodology. - The funding philosophy for the Resource Management Policy activity has been amended to reflect the public benefit of this activity. - The funding philosophy for the Libraries and Ports & Harbour activities have been amended to indicate a greater public benefit of this activities.
+- Murupara Water and Murupara Wastewater are proposed to be incorporated into the equalised water and wastewater schemes. - Additional funding of \$150,000 has been included in the Tourism and Marketing budget.
+This has been funded \$50,000 funded from the Harbour Fund and the remaining \$100,000 funded by the targeted district growth rate applying the existing methodology. - The funding philosophy for the Resource Management Policy activity has been amended to reflect the public benefit of this activity - The funding philosophy for the Libraries and Ports & Harbour activities have been amended to indicate a greater public benefit of this activities